libgdx/gdx-liftoff/Guide.md

 - MacOS does not like the legacy desktop apps, showing all sorts of visual glitches.
-  It seems to work fine with LWJGL3, in part because that platform had special attention paid to it so the `gradlew lwjgl3:run` command can work at all on MacOS.
+  It seems to work fine with LWJGL3, in part because that platform had special attention paid to it so the `gradlew lwjgl3:run` command can work at all on macOS.
-    - Consider adding the third-party extension Guacamole to handle a special MacOS/LWJGL3 requirement (it needs `-XstartOnFirstThread` to be passed to the `java` command, but Guacamole can handle this for you and your users).
+    - Consider adding the third-party extension Guacamole to handle a special macOS/LWJGL3 requirement (it needs `-XstartOnFirstThread` to be passed to the `java` command, but Guacamole can handle this for you and your users).
     - Apps for end-users have to include a bundled JRE to be distributed via the Mac App Store, and it's generally a